In the Waikato, a few large industries produce 80 percent of the industry–generated air emissions.

 Many of these large emission sources are near Tokoroa and Huntly, such as pulp and paper manufacturers and thermal power plants.

-However, based on air emission inventory assessments(external link), the overall contribution of industry emissions to total urban airshed emissions is typically small.
+However, based on air emission inventory assessments, the overall contribution of industry emissions to total urban airshed emissions is typically small.
 The industrial contribution to contaminant concentrations in urban airsheds is likely to be even less because industrial discharges are typically via high stacks that promote more effective dispersion of contaminants.

 Local landscapes and weather conditions will also influence the effect of these sources on air quality.
 Find out more about how the weather affects air quality.